salwaElkaddaoui/DigiCam/README.md

 ### Docker installation on the Raspberry pi OS
 1. Install **docker.io** instead of **docker-ce**: `sudo apt-get install docker.io`.
 2. Check the installation success with `sudo docker run hello-world`
+3. To spare yourself the pain of typing sudo at each docker command, run `sudo usermod -aG docker <your_username>`

 ### Creation of a tensorflow docker image
 #### First: creation of base image from buster (buster is the version name of the Raspberry pi OS)